Moon Mission Using B-Plane Targeting

 1. Select Propagate () in the MCS.

-2. Click Segment Properties () in the MCS toolbar.
+2. Click Segment Properties () on the MCS toolbar.

-3. Enter Coast in the Name field in the Edit Segment dialog.
+3. Enter Coast in the Name field when the Edit Segment dialog box opens.

 5. Select a color different from Launch ().

-6. In selecting a color for this and other MCS segments, make sure that the color you choose will show up well on the 2D and 3D backgrounds.
+6. In selecting a color for this and other MCS segments, make sure that the color you choose will show up well against the backgrounds of the 2D and 3D Graphics windows.

-7. Click OK to accept your changes and to close the Edit Segment dialog.
+7. Click OK to confirm your changes and to close the Edit Segment dialog box.

 Setting Coast's Trip value